HMS Alert (1856): Construction

 The wooden sloops of the Cruizer class were designed under the direction of Lord John Hay, and after his "Committee of Reference" was disbanded, their construction was supervised by the new Surveyor of the Navy, Sir Baldwin Walker.
 Ordered together with her co-ship Falcon on 2 April 1853, Alert was laid down at the Royal Dockyard, Pembroke in January 1855.
 It was fitted at Chatham with a two-cylinder horizontal single-expansion steam engine, which was supplied by Ravenhill & Salkeld at a cost of £6,052 and generated an indicated horsepower of 383 hp; driving a single screw, this gave a maximum speed of 8.8 kn.
 The class was given a barque-rig sail plan.

 Armament

 All the ships of the class were provided with one 32-pounder (56 cwt) long heavy gun on a pivot mount and sixteen 32-pounder (32 cwt) carriage guns in a broadside arrangement.
-When converted for Arctic exploration in 1874, her armament was reduced to a token outfit of four Armstrong breech-loaders.
+When she was converted for Arctic exploration in 1874, her armament was reduced to a token outfit of four Armstrong breech-loaders.